kvysh/image-gallery-plugin-diff-images/README.md

-# Jenkins Image Gallery Plug-in
+# Jenkins Image Gallery for Image Differences Plug-in

 This plug-in cloned from "https://github.com/jenkinsci/image-gallery-plugin/tree/image-gallery-1.1" and modified as per requirement.